Heroic Old-School Roleplaying

 /roll [[4d6kh3]] [[4d6kh3]] [[4d6kh3]] [[4d6kh3]] [[4d6kh3]] [[4d6kh3]]

-- Type is determined by class, number is determined by level.
+- Hit die type is determined by class, number of dice is determined by level.

-- Modify the rolled value by CON modifier.
+- For each die, modify the rolled value by CON modifier.

 Legal Information